millanek/tutorials/EvolGen2022/README.md

 ```bash
 bcftools query -l chr1_no_geneflow.vcf.gz | awk '{ if (NR <= 40) {sp=substr($1,1,3); print $1"\t"sp} else {print $1"\tOutgroup";}}' > species_sets.txt
 ```
-Something similar to the above can be useful in many cases, depending on how the individuals are named in your VCF file.

-* Then, to familiarize yourself with Dsuite, simply start the program with the command `Dsuite`.
+Then, to familiarize yourself with Dsuite, start the program with the command `Dsuite`.
 When you hit enter, you should see a help text that informs you about three different commands named "Dtrios", "DtriosCombine", and "Dinvestigate", with short descriptions of what these commands do.
 Of the three commands, we are going to focus on Dtrios, which is the one that calculates the *D*-statistic for all possible species trios.

-* To learn more about the command, type `Dsuite Dtrios` and hit enter.
+To learn more about the command, type `Dsuite Dtrios` and hit enter.
 The help text should then inform you about how to run this command.
 There are numerous options, but the defaults are approprite for a vast majority of use-cases.
 All we are going to do is to provide a run name using the `-n` option, the correct tree using the `-t` option, and use the `-c` option to indicate that this is the entire dataset and, therefore, we don't need intermediate files for "DtriosCombine".

 <a name="TestingWithoutGeneflow"></a>
 ### 2.1 Do we find geneflow in data simulated without geneflow?